 A concern may be raised against an adult which suggests that they may be a risk to a child.
-This is referred to as the 'harms threshold' and includes people who may have:
+This includes people who may:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with
+• behaved in a way that has harmed a child, or may have harmed a child;

+- possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.